IT General

 Need a little extra help?
 Today's connections fall into the following categories:

-• Yellow: Parts of a bicycle
+• Yellow: Heads of an Organization

 Looking for Wordle today?
 Here's the answer to today's Wordle.